SEASONABLY COLD TODAY, THEN SNOW ARRIVES TONIGHT

 Your First Alert Weather Forecast:

-Clouds will break from time to time today, revealing some intervals of sun.
-However, clouds will thicken this afternoon, ahead of our next weathermaker.
+Clouds will break from time to time this afternoon, revealing some brief intervals of sun.
+However, clouds will thicken towards sunset, ahead of our next weathermaker.
 It’s another “Alberta Clipper”, which will bring us a burst of snow tonight.
 We’ll be going into a FIRST ALERT WEATHER DAY this evening.

 Look for an inch or two of wet packing snow across east-central Wisconsin.
 Meanwhile, areas NORTH of Green Bay will see more (2-4″)...
 That’s where the National Weather Service has issued a Winter Weather Advisory.
 The snow will lighten up and turn into a spotty wintry mix after midnight, as overnight temperatures rise into the 30s.
 Even though the precipitation should be ending for the Friday morning commute, the drive to work or school will likely be slow and slushy.